dataunions/dataunions/packages/contracts/README.md

 ## @dataunions/contracts

-The contracts for the upcoming "multi-chain" Data Unions are found in `contracts/unichain`.
+The contracts for the multi-chain Data Unions (DU3) are found in `contracts/unichain`.
 They are also what this NPM package exports:
 ```typescript
 import { dataUnionTemplate as templateJson, dataUnionFactory as factoryJson } from '@dataunions/contracts'
 import type { DataUnionTemplate, DataUnionFactory } from '@dataunions/contracts/typechain'